 |Return on Equity %||-82.90%||3.44%||21.11%||18.06%|

-Due to the high growth in the chinese market, the new chinese venture will face a lot of competitions from well established companies.
-This will in turn reduce margins as the company it competes for market share.
-This can also negatively impact the company as it is not profitable, and increased competition in the chinese market can delay profitability indefinitely.
+Due to the high growth in the Chinese market, the new Chinese venture will face a lot of competition from well-established companies.
+This will in turn reduce margins as the company competes for market share.
+This can also negatively impact the company as it is not profitable, and increased competition in the Chinese market can delay profitability indefinitely.

 Lack of Profitability

-The lack of profits should be a concern for both current investors and prospect investors.
+The lack of profits should be a concern for both current investors and prospective investors.
 Despite being in operation for over 10 years, Farfetch has earned any profits.
 This fact does not prevent investors from sending the stock soaring since its IPO.
-But the reality is that for thoughtful investors looking for long term investing this should come as a big concern.
+But the reality is that for thoughtful investors looking for long-term investing this should come as a big concern.

 Another thing that should keep investors concerned is the dilution in the number of shares that have negatively impacted shareholder value.

 The uncertainties surrounding the global economy are a bad sign for the company and the sector it operates in the short term.
-The European and American market are both shrinking.
-Despite the agreement and how it can help Farfetch increase its chinese exposure, the competition they will face will be fierce.
+The European and American markets are both shrinking.
+Despite the agreement and how it can help Farfetch increase its Chinese exposure, the competition it will face will be fierce.
 Until a clear path to profitability is shown you should consider other stocks operating in the same space.
-In conlcusion, at this price of over $45, the stock clearly seems overvalued and I would only consider it once EBITDA becomes positive and it shows positive operational signs.
+In conclusion, at this price of over $45, the stock clearly seems overvalued and I would only consider it once EBITDA becomes positive and it shows positive operational signs.